-We would like to follow the arguments from the proof of the upper bound to show analogues of Lemma \ref{lem:u} and Proposition \ref{prop:u}.
-To this end, we need to make use of the more general framework introduced at the beginning of this section.
-Subsequently, we write $\mathbb P_x(\cdot), \mathbb E_x(\cdot)$ for probabilities and expectations respectively, when the initial weighted configuration $\K_0$ is equal to $x = (c, z)$ with $c \in \mathbf C, z \in [0, \infty)^{\mathbb Z}$.
-Here, if $m \in \mathbb Z$ is the maximum vertex label occuring in $c$, then the vertex inserted in step $i$ of the process carries label $m+i$.
+We follow the arguments from the proof of the upper bound (see Subsection~\ref{subsec:upper}) and show analogues of Lemma \ref{lem:u} and Proposition \ref{prop:u}.
+To this end, we need to make use of the more general framework introduced at the beginning of this subsection: we write $\mathbb P_x(\cdot), \mathbb E_x(\cdot)$ for probabilities and expectations respectively, when the initial weighted configuration is equal to $x = (c, z)$ with $c \in \mathbf C, z \in [0, \infty)^{\mathbb Z}$.
+(Here, if $m \in \mathbb Z$ is the maximum vertex label occuring in $c$, then the vertex inserted in step $i$ of the process carries label $m+i$.)
 Then, for a real-valued function $g$ depending on the path of the process and $u(x) = \mathbb E_x[g((\K_n)_{n \geq 0})]$, we use the slightly inaccurate but standard notation $\mathbb E_{X} [g((\K_n)_{n \geq 0})]$ for $u(X)$ and a random variable $X$ which is typically defined in terms of $\K_n, n \geq 0$.
-Probabilities $\mathbb P$ and expectations $\mathbb E$ appearing in the following without subscript are with respect to our initial process with given $\K_0$.
+Probabilities $\mathbb P$ and expectations $\mathbb E$ appearing in the following without subscript are with respect to the initial process with given $\K_0$.

-Proving analogues of Lemma \ref{lem:u} and Proposition \ref{prop:u} becomes more intricate since we can no longer drop the concentration conditions relying on the events $\mathcal G_\varepsilon(j)$ as we did in Section \ref{sec:upper}.
-Nevertheless, upon ignoring the dependency structure of the evolution of the process in the star of vertex $i$ and outside, we still expect (at least morally and ignoring the precise choice of epsilons) to bound $\PIdx{\C{0}{}{}}{\bigcap_{j=i}^n \bar \cD_j}$ from below by a term similar to
+Proving analogues of Lemma \ref{lem:u} and Proposition \ref{prop:u} becomes more intricate since we can no longer drop the concentration conditions relying on the events $\mathcal G_\varepsilon(j)$ as we did in Subsection~\ref{subsec:upper}.
+Nevertheless, upon ignoring the dependency structure of the evolution of the process in the star of vertex $i$ and outside, we still expect (at least morally) to bound $\PIdx{\C{0}{}{}}{\bigcap_{j=i}^n \bar \cD_j}$ from below by a term similar to